 Originally, Adderall was developed to treat narcolepsy; it should not be used to treat tiredness or other sleep-related problems without a doctor’s specific instructions and prescription.

-How to Use Adderall XR
+How Do You Use Adderall XR?

 Before starting or refilling an Adderall XR prescription, read the medication guide included with your pills, as it may be updated with new information.